 1. In order to take the Oncology Written Exam, applicants must be AOA board-certified internal medicine specialists who have completed two years of an AOA-recognized fellowship program in Oncology or Hematology/Oncology.

 2. The Oncology Written Exam is offered in August.
-The application period for the Written Exam opens the previous December.
+The application period for the Written Exam opens in March.

 Become Board Certified